 It wasn’t until 1938 that Autism started to take on a more modern meaning and separation from schizophrenia.
-This came because of Hans Asperger of the Vienna University Hospitals research in investigating what came to be known as Asperger syndrome.
+This evolution was because of Hans Asperger of the Vienna University Hospital's research in investigating what came to be known as Asperger syndrome.

 In 1943, Autism became even more defined when Leo Kanner came up with early infantile autism to describe the behavioral similarities in 11 children he was working with.
 Some of the behaviors these children shared were “autistic aloneness” and “insistence on sameness.”

 Between Kanner’s diagnosis in 1943 and the late 1960's, there was a lot of confusion around the term Autism, with it getting mixed up with terminology like infantile schizophrenia.